saxum2010/laravel-crm/readme.md

 # Mini CRM
 This is a repository of the crm system with laravel.
-Try to follow the tutorial series carefully on [Webmobtuts.com](http://webmobtuts.com)

 ## Getting started